|

 Tell

-they can meet it.
-Many good website designers are already booked for
+meet it.
+Many good website designers are already booked for the next 4-6

-the next 4-6 weeks, so you may have to wait for the designer of your
+weeks, so you may have to wait for the designer of your choice.
+If you

 Your